Ghost in the Shell: SAC 2045

-Ghost in the Shell: SAC_2045 (攻殻機動隊 SAC_2045, Kōkaku Kidōtai SAC_2045) is a Japanese original net animation (ONA) series based on the 1989–91 manga series Ghost in the Shell by Masamune Shirow, set in the Stand Alone Complex sub-continuity.
+Ghost in the Shell: SAC_2045 (攻殻機動隊 SAC_2045, Kōkaku Kidōtai Esu-Ē-Shī Nī-Zero-Yon-Go) is a Japanese original net animation (ONA) series based on the 1989–91 manga series Ghost in the Shell by Masamune Shirow, set in the Stand Alone Complex sub-continuity.

-The first season premiered exclusively on Netflix worldwide on April 23, 2020.
-It received generally negative reviews, with critics considering it inferior to previous Ghost in the Shell media due to multiple factors.
-A second season was released on May 23, 2022, to similarly negative reviews.
-Two compilation movies of the series were released in 2021 and 2023.
+The first season premiered exclusively on Netflix worldwide on April 23, 2020, with a second season being released on May 23, 2022.
+Both seasons received generally negative reviews, with critics considering the series inferior to previous Ghost in the Shell media due to multiple factors.
+However, two compilation movies of the series were released in 2021 and 2023.

 Premise

 In the year 2045 (11 years after events of Solid State Society), after an economic disaster known as the Simultaneous Global Default which destroyed the value of all forms of paper and electronic currency, the "Big 4" nations of the world are engaged in a state of never-ending "Sustainable War" to keep the economy going.
-In this world, Motoko, Batou, and other members of Public Security Section 9 have contracted themselves out as mercenaries under the group "GHOST," using their cybernetic enhancements and battle experience to earn a living while defusing hot-spots across the globe.
+In this world, Motoko, Batou, and other members of Public Security Section 9 have contracted themselves out as mercenaries under the group "GHOST", using their cybernetic enhancements and battle experience to earn a living while defusing hot-spots across the globe.
 However, the emergence of "Post Humans" and a conspiracy uncovered by former Chief Aramaki force Section 9 to reunite.